elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/the-new-operator-constructors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong>Yes, it is technically possible when you have no arguments and permitted by the specification, but it is not considered a good style.
-You should always use the parentheses even when you have no arguments in your constructor.
+  <div><strong>Interview Response:</strong> Yes, technically, when you have no arguments and this approach is permitted by the specification but not considered a good style.
+It would be best always to use the parentheses even when you have no arguments in your constructor.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />